-The avalanche lily is a mountain flower native to the Pacific Northwest.
+The flower: The avalanche lily is a mountain flower native to the Pacific Northwest.
 It blooms in alpine meadows shortly after the snow melts in late spring.

 Who they are: The band members represent an overlapping Venn diagram of Portland’s fluid music culture.
 Cyndy raises chickens and works in a factory that produces locally made light fixtures.
 Avalanche Lily is one of three bands she plays in.
 Jen is a professional French horn player in the Oregon Symphony and many other symphonic groups around the Pacific Northwest.
 Jen's mother was an opera singer, her family owned a musical instrument store, and her sister is a percussionist.
 All the while, Jen has always dreamed of being a drummer.
 Ramune (pronounced Ruh-moo-nee) is an engineer in high tech, was born in Moscow, Russia and has lived in India, Sweden, and all over the United States before choosing Portland as her home.